robisim74/qwik-speak/README.md

 });
 ```

+## Static translations
+Translation are loaded and inlined in chunks sent to the browser during the build.

+See [Qwik Speak Inline Vite plugin](./docs/inline.md) for more information on how it works and how to use it.

 ## Extraction of translations
 To extract translations directly from the components, a command is available that automatically generates the files with the keys and default values.